shlomiassaf/ng-cli-packagr-tasks/README.md

 ## Examples

+Before we dive into examples, it's important that we understand what information is available to us, provided by `ng-packagr`.

+Most of it is stored in `EntryPointNode`.
 The `EntryPointNode` object contains a lot of things.
 File path locations (sources, destinations), cached files, cache TS compiler programs and more...

+If we want to copy or move files, delete, build something etc, we need to know where the resources are located...

+There isn't much documentation, but [it is typed which should be enough](https://github.com/ng-packagr/ng-packagr/blob/master/src/lib/ng-v5/nodes.ts).

 TODO:

+- Example on information in `EntryPointNode` (destination, metadata etc...)
 - Example for copy files
 - Example for API documentation generator
 - Example for filtering secondary entry points based on affected status